NSB Logo Farah Mohamed Farah Mohamed

 Toronto, Ontario, Canada

-CEO of Prince's Trust Canada, Former CEO of the Malala Fund, Founder & Advisor to G(irls)20
+CEO of The King's Trust Canada, Former CEO of the Malala Fund, Founder & Advisor to G(irls)20

 A social profit entrepreneur, Farah Mohamed knows how to grab hold of a challenging current issue and ensure action and momentum for results towards a better world.
-Farah was recently appointed CEO of the Prince’s Trust Canada, a national charity with a mandate to create more sustainable, equitable and future-ready communities.
+Farah was recently appointed CEO of The King’s Trust Canada (formerly known as Prince’s Trust), a national charity with a mandate to create more sustainable, equitable and future-ready communities.
 She is the former CEO of the Malala Fund, inspired by Malala Yousafzai, who survived an assassination attempt by the Taliban for going to school and became the youngest person ever to receive the Nobel Peace Prize.
 She’s also founder of G(irls)20, which galvanizes the world’s greatest resource – girls and women – and cultivates a new generation of leaders through education, entrepreneurship and global experiences.

 Keynote Speeches